History of Salsa

 *This page is a work in progress, and will be updated often as my knowledge and understanding of Salsa music & dance changes and grows.

 I’m open to being corrected always!
 Please feel free to reach out if I have said something incorrect, or if you’d like to share your experience, opinion, or knowledge.
-I’d love to collaborate and amplify voices of Latinx people and/or folks who grew up with salsa as a part of their culture & history. *
+I’d love to collaborate and amplify the voices of people who grew up with salsa as a part of their culture & history. *

-Based on my research, Salsa’s influence starts as early as the 1500s with the Taino people, the native people of the Caribbean islands.
+Based on my research, Salsa’s influence dates back to the 1500s, with the Taino people, the native people of the Caribbean islands.
 The Taino people introduced their simple song structure as well as instruments such as rattles (like maracas) and güíras (scrapers) that are still used today in salsa music.

 In the early 1920s radio broadcasting came to cuba.
 This also brought American’s to Cuba who were trying to escape prohibition laws, and allowed for exposure of American’s to Cuban music as well as Cuban’s to American music.